The Solution of the Long-Wave Equation for Various Nonlinear Depth and Breadth Profiles in the Power-Law Form: Solution of the Long-Wave Equation

 {\itshape{Example 5: Comparison between Uniform Depth, $h_{uni}(x)=h_0$, and Linearly Varying Breadth, $b_{lin}(x)=c_2x$, Case with Equilibrium Beach Profile, $h_{eq}(x)=c_1 x^{a}=A x^{2/3}$, and Linearly Varying Breadth, $b_{lin}(x)=c_2x$, Case:}}\\ For $a=0$ and $c=1$, the problem reduces to the well-known long-wave solution for the constant depth and pie shaped beach \cite{Lamb, DeanDal} and parameters of the Bessel-Z function become $\alpha=1$ and $\nu=0$.
 For this scenario, the ratio $R(x)$ turns out to be in term of the Bessel functions of the first kind of order zero, which can be formulated as \cite{Lamb, DeanDal}

-For the second case of equilibrium beach profile with linearly varying br8eadth, parameters become $a=\frac{2}{3}$, $c=1$, and accordingly, $\alpha=\frac{3}{2}$ and $\nu=-\frac{1}{2}$.
-The resonance condition for this can be formulated by setting $\sqrt{\left|\frac{\sigma^2}{c_1g}\right|}l=z_n$, where $z_n$ are the zeroes of the Bessel function, $J_{|\nu|}$.
+For the second case of equilibrium beach profile with linearly varying breadth, parameters become $a=\frac{2}{3}$, $c=1$, and accordingly, $\alpha=\frac{3}{2}$ and $\nu=-\frac{1}{2}$.
+The resonance condition for this case can be formulated by setting $\alpha \sqrt{\left|\frac{\sigma^2}{c_1g}\right|} l^{1/\alpha}=z_n$, where $z_n$ are the zeroes of the Bessel function, $J_{|\nu|}$.
 The values that make $J_0$ and $J_{1/2}$ zero are obtained from Abramowitz and Stegun \cite{Abramowitz}.
 In order to illustrate the typical resonance conditions in an example, $c_1$ values are selected as $3.4200$, $0.1000$ and $0.0171$ for the cases of constant depth, equilibrium beach profile (note that $c_1=A$ for equilibrium beach profile case) and uniformly varying depth, respectively, so that maximum depth for each of these profiles is $h_{1}=3.42m$.
 The domain of the problem for this example is selected to be $x \in [0m, 200m]$, thus the value of $l=200m$ is used as a representative channel length.
 Accordingly, angular frequencies of first 5 resonant modes for this three cases are numerically calculated and tabulated in Tab.~\ref{tab1}.

 As can be seen in the Tab.~\ref{tab1}, resonant frequencies for equilibrium beach profile are smaller than the ones for the constant depth, for the same breadth shape of $b(x)=c_2x$.
 This is an expected result since in larger average depths, the shallow water celerity $V=\sqrt{gh}$ is larger, thus the angular frequency, $\sigma=\frac{2 \pi}{T}=\frac{2 \pi V}{L}$ is larger.
 It is also possible to compute the resonant wavelengths by solving the dispersion relation.
+The water surface profiles for the first five modes of harbor resonance over the equilibrium beach profile with angular frequencies given in the second row of Tab.~\ref{tab1} are calculated by Eq.~\ref{eq03} and depicted in Fig.~\ref{Newfig_afterrevision1}.